-Exede offers several “unlimited data” plans with 12–25 Mbps download speeds, but these options also state that “other traffic may be prioritized” if you use over 100 GB a month.
-100 GB isn’t very much, and while you can technically use as much data as you want, your speeds will be throttled at that cutoff which leads to a less capable connection.
+As mentioned above, Viasat does offer several “unlimited data” plans with 12–25 Mbps download speeds.
+These options also state that “other traffic may be prioritized” if you use over 100 GB a month, however.
+While this may sound like a solid deal, 100 GB isn’t very much by today’s standards.
+Yes, you can technically use as much data as you want, but your speeds will be slowed in the process.
 Use this handy data calculator to help you figure out your data usage needs.

-While their top speeds are comparable to competitor HughesNet, we found that customers were often unable to access the 25 Mbps upgrade due to bandwidth constraints in subscription areas.
+We’ve found that Viasat’s top speeds are reasonably comparable to competitor HughesNet, overall.
+Still, some customers we spoke to were routinely unable to access the 25 Mbps upgrade due to bandwidth constraints in subscription areas.
 The effective top speed is often the 12 Mbps plan.

 The pricing of Viasat’s plans are generally competitive with other Satellite internet providers, but more expensive when compared to Cable or Fiber.
 We’ve found them to be more expensive than HughesNet for the speed delivered, but often better in terms of the data allowance.
 Bundles with DirecTV — one of the top television providers in the nation — are also available with discounts over standalone service.

-Satellite connections are generally slower than traditional options like cable or fiber, but Exede still manages to offer downloads of up to 25 Mbps.
+Satellite connections are generally slower than traditional options like cable or fiber, but Viasat still manages to offer downloads of up to 25 Mbps.